I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wwan/ns-wwan-_wwan_sms_cdma_record.md

 } WWAN_SMS_CDMA_RECORD, *PWWAN_SMS_CDMA_RECORD;
 ````

-## -struct-fields
+## Members

-### -field MessageIndex

-An index into the virtual message store that is maintained by the miniport driver.
-This index is
-     1-based and the maximum index is
-     <b>ulMaxMessageIndex</b> as returned in WWAN_SMS_CONFIGURATION_STATUS.
-Be aware that the specification
-     does not differentiate between physically available data stores.
-If the message is a Class 0
-     (flash/alert) message, this must be set to WWAN_MESSAGE_INDEX_NONE.

-### -field MsgStatus

-The status of the record that represents whether the SMS message is new (unread), old (read), a
-     draft, or sent.

-### -field Address
+            `Address`

             A NULL-terminated string with a maximum length of 15 digits that represents a mobile number.
 The
      number can be in any of the following formats: